Year by year, marketing trends change and develop.

 When creating content of any kind, advertising should not be one of the main priorities.
-While it can act as an ad in some ways, it’s most important for building authority and connectivity to your audience.
+While it can act as an ad in some ways, it’s most important for building authority and connectivity with your audience.

-When readers get excited and pull value from your content, they may reward you with an email signup or social shares for example.
+When readers get excited and pull value from your content, they may reward you with an email signup or social shares, for example.

-Make the focus not on you but the reader.
+Make the focus not on you but on the reader.
 Businesses, including those in healthcare, can commonly make the mistake of talking too much about themselves.
 Instead, address the concerns of your audience, improve their lives, and inspire them.

 Know your audience